kodecocodes/swift-algorithm-club/Ordered Set/README.md

 For example, we could define "a" and "z" to have the same value (their lengths), but clearly "a" != "z".

 ## Why use an Ordered Set?
-Ordered Sets should be considered for use when you need to require keeping your collection sorted at all times, and do lookups on the collection much more freuqently than inserting or deleting items.
+Ordered Sets should be considered for use when you require keeping your collection sorted at all times, and do lookups on the collection much more freuqently than inserting or deleting items.
 A good example would be keeping track of the rankings of players in a scoreboard (see example 2 below).
 Many of the lookup operations for an Ordered Set are **O(1)**.

 ### These are Ordered Sets
 ```